ibericode/mailchimp-for-wordpress/readme.txt

 >
 > 1. Multiple forms, each subscribing to one or multiple MailChimp list(s).
 > 1. AJAX - no page reload after submitting a sign-up form.
-> 1. Custom color themes and a custom form styles designer.
+> 1. Custom color themes and a form designer (CSS Builder)
-> 1. Statistics & log, learn when, where and how your visitors subscribed.
+> 1. Statistics & log.
+Learn when, where and how your visitors subscribed.
 >
 > [More Pro features](http://dannyvankooten.com/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Demo](http://dannyvankooten.com/mailchimp-for-wordpress/demo/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link)